 Small Batch Ingredients (Makes 5 pieces)

-4. Portion the Batter: Scoop 3 tablespoons sized scoops of dough onto parchment lined baking sheets for these large cookies.
+- Portion the Batter: Scoop 3 tablespoons sized scoops of dough onto parchment lined baking sheets or use a silicone mat.

 - How To Freeze Cookies (Bake and Un-bake)